What is the Mencap NI Employment and Personal Development Service?

-Mencap’s employment & personal development services support people with a learning disability in different ways.
+Mencap’s employment Employment means having a job. and personal development services support people with a learning disability in different ways.

 The best programme for you could depend on different things such as your age, where you live, or how ready you are to get a job.
 The main programmes you could take part in are set out below.

-Mencap delivers Workable across Northern Ireland through the Supported Employment Solutions (SES) partnership.
-We support people with a learning disability to keep a paid job for 10 hours or more per week, to do the best they can in that job and to become more independent in their work.
+Mencap delivers the Workable NI Programme across Northern Ireland, through the Supported Employment Solutions (SES) partnership.
+We support people with a learning disability to keep a paid job for 10 hours or more per week, to do the best they can in their job and to become more independent in their workplace.

 Other ways we can support you

-We help employers to better understand learning disability, so they can give you the support you need and make sure you're included with the other people who work there.
+We help employers to better understand learning disability, so they can give you the support you need in the workplace and make sure you are included with the other people who work there.